Queenstown Lake HayesCredit: DestinationQueenstown.com

 The 92 km journey across Cook Strait between Wellington (North Island) and Picton (South Island) takes only 3 hours and has been described as `one of the most beautiful ferry rides in the world`.

 Be greeted by staff at reception where you can purchase cinema tickets, phone cards, magazine, confectionary, souvenirs, postcards and stamps.
 Complimentary beer, wine, tea, coffee and finger food are available or you can purchase food from the Fresh Food Court for a hot meal.
-There are 4 food service areas total on the Kaitaki for you to choose from.
-Then, relax in the TV lounge or cinema or enjoy a local band in the Karori Rip Bar.
-With a little bit of everything to choose from, the Kaitaki is truly the premium way of traveling the straight.
+There are multiple food service areas on the Interislander for you to choose from.
+Then, relax in the TV lounge or cinema or enjoy a local band in the bar.
+With a little bit of everything to choose from, the Interislander is truly the premium way of traveling the straight.

 Today you will travel by shuttle from Picton to Nelson, New Zealand.